melissawen/melissawen.github.io/_posts/2020-06-15-status-update.md

 With this, the sequential execution of subtests passed to alternate between success and failure (note that no subtest was running, only it was preparing, and cleaning).
 I have also tried to complement the cleanup function, releasing more things, but I didn't see any improvement.

+#### Waiting forever

-3. I observed that something was generating an infinite busy wait for the debugfs file related to the fd.
+I observed that something was generating an infinite busy wait for the debugfs file related to the fd.
 Then, I delimited this busy waiting to the line "poll(&pfd, 1, -1)" in lib/igt\_debugfs.c:igt\_pipe\_crc\_start, the line "poll(&pfd, 1, -1)".
 I tested that changing -1 to a finite timeout seemed to solve the problem, but it could not be a solution, since it would affect the behaviour of all IGT tests, not only the test kms\_cursor\_crc.

+#### Not forever, waiting for VBlank

-4. After I have read documentations and seen other crc related tests in IGT, I looked how is the process of pipe crc creation, initialization, crc collection, stop and free of kms\_pipe\_crc\_basic, and two functions called my attention: igt\_pipe\_crc\_new\_nonblock() and igt\_wait\_for\_vblank().
+After I have read documentations and seen other crc related tests in IGT, I looked how is the process of pipe crc creation, initialization, crc collection, stop and free of kms\_pipe\_crc\_basic, and two functions called my attention: igt\_pipe\_crc\_new\_nonblock() and igt\_wait\_for\_vblank().
 At this point, I remembered a previous talk that I had with Siqueira that the [VKMS simulates vblank interrupts](https://siqueira.tech/misceleneous/add-infrastructure-for-vblank-and-page-flip-events-simulated-via-hrtimer-in-vkms/).
 For me, It was valid to think in the possibility that VKMS was busy waiting for this vblank interrupt... therefore, as the busy wait was during the starting of pipe_crc, I added a call for igt\_wait\_for\_vblank() before igt\_pipe\_crc\_start() and then, it seems to solve the problem... but, WHY?

 ```
 	igt_wait_for_vblank(data->drm_fd, data->pipe);